Imaginus02/website-protech/demo/README.txt

 GET /api/codes/{id} :
 get the code with the {id}

+(ADMIN, MOBILE_APP)
-GET /api/codes/{username} : --> TODO
+GET /api/codes/{username} :
 Get the codes created by {username}

 (ADMIN, MOBILE_APP)
-Request to run code :
 POST /api/request
 code=id
+Request to run code

+(ADMIN, MOBILE_APP, ARDUINO)
+GET /api/request
+Get the code that we need to run

 Maintenant pour se connecter il faut aller sur /login/professor et /login/student et non plus /login.html

 Todo Code:
-3 - Add a new page to the web App to see all registered code - J|T - OK 5 - Use the mobile App to send a POST a request to execute code - J|T 6 - Once a request is in the database we need to run it  --> Add a POST endpoint at /api/request - J|T - OK 7 - Add Post and Update method to /api/users to be able to modify user profile - T 10 - Add a way to create new users and use them in Spring security - T - OK 13 - Add a way to login as a student or as a professor (students without password) - T
+5 - Use the mobile App to send a POST a request to execute code - J|T

+7 - Add Post and Update method to /api/users to be able to modify user profile - T 10 - Add a way to create new users and use them in Spring security - T - OK 13 - Add a way to login as a student or as a professor (students without password) - T